-Part A Requirements Criteria Met (Yes/No) Please provide details if Yes Eligibility of project related to collection and transport of non-hazardous waste Is the project related to collection and transport of non-hazardous waste that is segregated at the source or at an intermediate sorting facility that is intended for preparation for reuse, recycling or recovery operations?
-(Yes/No)
+Requirements Criteria Met (Yes/No) Please provide details if Yes Eligibility of project related to collection and transport of non-hazardous waste Is the project related to collection and transport of non-hazardous waste that is segregated at the source or at an intermediate sorting facility that is intended for preparation for reuse, recycling or recovery operations?
+(Yes/No) Operation permit of waste storage and transportation facilities Facilities that optimise transport (e.g., transfer stations) and investments in compacting, shredding, and other activities that increase logistical capacity to collect, store, and unload waste are included, comply with guidelines that include an operation permit issued by the ruling body?
+(Yes/No) If your activity does not meet the Part A criteria, please resegment fer to the require ments blow under the Part B

-SEC

-(Yes/No)

-er to the require ements blow under the Part B

-(Yes/No) Fer to the require

 Part B

-Non-hazardous waste for energy recovery

-Is direct collection and transport of non-hazardous waste for

-energy recovery without material recovery for recycling?
+Non-hazardous waste for energy recovery Is direct collection and transport of non-hazardous waste for energy recovery without material recovery for recycling?

 (Yes/No)

 If your activity does not meet the Part B criteria, please refe er to the require ments below under the Part C

 segment